algorithmica-org/algorithmica/content/english/hpc/data-structures/segment-trees.md

 To improve the performance further, we can:

-- manually optimize the index arithmetic (e. g. noticing that we need to multiply `v` by `2` either way),
+- manually optimize the index arithmetic (e.g., noticing that we need to multiply `v` by `2` either way),
 - replace division by two with an explicit binary shift (because [compilers aren't always able to do it themselves](/hpc/compilation/contracts/#arithmetic)),
 - and, most importantly, get rid of [recursion](/hpc/architecture/functions) and make the implementation fully iterative.